eagle-ai/eagle-ai.github.io/import-hdfs-auditLog.md

 ### Logstash-kafka

-Step 1: Create a Kafka Topic named sandbox_hdfs_audit_log
+* **Step 1**: Create a Kafka Topic named sandbox_hdfs_audit_log

       cd <kafka-home>
       bin/kafka-topics.sh --create --zookeeper localhost:2181 --replication-factor 1 --partitions 1 --topic sandbox_hdfs_audit_log

-Step 2: Install Logstash-kafka
+* **Step 2**: Install Logstash-kafka

     * For Logstash 1.5.x, logstash-kafka has been intergrated into [logstash-input-kafka](https://github.com/logstash-plugins/logstash-input-kafka) and [logstash-output-kafka](https://github.com/logstash-plugins/logstash-output-kafka),
     and released with the 1.5 version of Logstash.
 So you can directly use it.

     * For Logstash 1.4.x, a user should install [logstash-kafka](https://github.com/joekiller/logstash-kafka) firstly.
 Notice that this version **does not support partition\_key\_format**.

-Step 3: Create a logstash configuration file under ${LOGSTASH_HOME}/conf.
+* **Step 3**: Create a logstash configuration file under ${LOGSTASH_HOME}/conf.
 Here is a sample.

         input {
             file {